Universite-Gustave-Eiffel/lasso/README.md

 Projects data are listed in the `data` folder.
 One folder for each project.
 Please read carefully the [data folder documentation](./data/README.md) which provides examples.

+## Architecture

+**Serverless**
+Lasso is a Single Page Web application with no server.
+The data are "compiled" by a node script which prepare everything the web client software needs.

+**Maplibre-gl**
+Lasso client uses [maplibre-gl](https://maplibre.org/maplibre-gl-js-docs/api/) at its core.
+The maps are all rendered through maplibre letting map editor a great flexibility in rendering.

 ## Deploy

 The project is deployed automatically on [github pages](https://ouestware.github.io/lasso/).